-Over the past year, the University Affairs team has read and reported, edited and produced, hundreds of stories.
+Over the past year we’ve read and reported, edited and produced, hundreds of stories.
 Here are six that stayed with us.

 — Judith Lacerte, Graphic Designer